6i-software/vba-monologger/src/getting-started/usages/inject-logger-into-custom-class-module.md

 ---
-description: Learn how to use LoggerAwareInterface for injecting loggers into classes, enhancing modularity and testability in your VBA applications.
+description: Learn how to inject loggers into VBA classes module, enhancing modularity and testability in your VBA applications.
 ---

 ## Dependency injection?